HanKruiger/hankruiger.com/content/posts/2024-03-06_inserting_into_a_notion_db_from_shortcuts.md

 Remember that I wanted to pre-fill the date of my entry with today's date.
 I was able to use Shortcut's *Current Date* variable in the JSON object, but when trying to edit the date format (it needs to be `YYYY-MM-DD`) the dialog would bug out and take me back to some other level of the JSON object.
 Very annoying.
 (Yes, this also consistently happened after turning Shortcuts off and on again.)

-To work around this, I added a *Set Variable* step before the HTTP request step that set today's date into a variable.
+To work around this, I added a *Set Variable* action before the HTTP request that set today's date into a variable.
 I *was* able to select the right format here.
 Then, I could use that variable in the JSON object. 🤷‍♂️